crwebcr/CSPA-SA-Client/doc/server-install.md

 ## Package the application (skip tests)

 One test does not pass but the application is working.
-So to run the application:
+So to package the application:

 ```
 mvn package -D skipTests